Two-step interpretable modeling of Intensive Care Acquired Infections: Step 2: Deep LM-CR model

 where $\lambda_{0j}(t|t_{LM})$ denotes the (unspecified) baseline hazards and $\beta_{j}(t_{LM})$ the set of regressors specific for the $j$-th cause in within the interval interval $[t_{LM}, t_{LM}+w]$.
 We assume that the coefficients $\beta$ depend on $t_{LM}$ in a smooth way, i.e., $ \beta_{j}(t_{LM}) = f_{j}(t_{LM}, {\beta}^{(0)}_j)$ with ${\beta}_j^{(0)}$ a vector of regression parameter and $f_{\beta}(\cdot)$ a parametric function on time, e.g., a spline.
 Our choice has been a quadratic function:

+The estimation of $\lambda_{0j}(t|t_{LM})$ can be made through Breslow-type estimator; we can model such a dependence as

+As for the coefficients $\beta$, we assume the coefficients $\gamma$ of \eqref{eq:Breslow-type_estimator} to be parametrically dependent on the landmark times, e.g. by means of a quadratic spline

-Fitting this model with the Breslow partial likelihood for tied observations is equivalent to maximizing the pseudo-partial log-likelihood as shown in \cite[]{nicolaie2013dynamic}.
+Fitting this model with the Breslow partial likelihood for tied observations is equivalent to maximizing the pseudo-partial log-likelihood, as shown in \cite[]{nicolaie2013dynamic}.
 The landmark supermodel can be then fitted directly by applying a simple Cox model to the stacked data set.
-Hence, after having estimated the coefficients and the baseline cause specific hazards, we get the \emph{plug-in} estimators for the survival probabilities (i.e., $\hat{S}_{LM}(t_{hor}|\boldsymbol{Z}(t_{LM}), t_{LM})$) and of the CIF of cause $j$ (i.e., $\hat{F}_{j, LM}(t_{hor} |\boldsymbol{Z}(t_{LM}), t_{LM})$).
+Hence, after estimating the coefficients and the baseline cause-specific hazards, we get the \emph{plug-in} estimators for the survival probabilities (i.e., $\hat{S}_{LM}(t_{hor}|\boldsymbol{Z}(t_{LM}), t_{LM})$) and of the CIF of cause $j$ (i.e., $\hat{F}_{j, LM}(t_{hor} |\boldsymbol{Z}(t_{LM}), t_{LM})$).
+The explicit form of these estimators is the following: